s-g-stavely/s-g-stavely/posts/MarkdownPosts/creating software for manufacturing line.md

 # Creating software for manufacturing lines

 I've spent a little time writing software that runs in a manufacturing line, for calibrating and testing the hardware being produced.
-Here's the design goals of this software, as I see it.
+Here's some design goals of this software that I feel are important.

 ## Think about the users